 Teeth bleaching or whitening reduces the look of white spots and other stains on teeth affected by dental fluorosis.

 There are over-the-counter (OTC) options that you can buy, including whitening strips and special toothpaste.
 You can also purchase these products online.

 Dentists can also perform professional teeth whitening treatments for better results.
 These treatments often use more potent bleaching formulas than those available OTC.

-There are home remedies and treatment options available to help prevent further damage while whitening the teeth for those experiencing mild fluorosis.
+Home remedies and treatment options are available to help prevent further damage while whitening the teeth for those experiencing mild fluorosis.

 It would be best if you also tried to avoid acidic foods like tomato sauces, balsamic vinegar, and oranges.
 These foods can encourage the discoloration of the teeth.

 In this article